 Patient navigators can provide as much or as little support as a patient desires, and for as long as the patient wants their assistance.
 Any patient who wants the assistance of a navigator will be connected with one.

-For the news media: To talk with a breast cancer patient navigator for an upcoming story, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org.
+For the news media: To talk with a cancer patient navigator for an upcoming story, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org.